andersbjergfelt/DroneGuardSystemHeartbeat/readme.txt

 To run the first implementation:

-- Go into the DroneGuardSystem and run dotnet run in the terminal
+- Go into the DroneGuardSystem folder and type 'dotnet run' in the terminal

 - Go into src/com.KCS7/ compile and run HeartbeatResponse.java program